Kais4r/Kais4r/README.md

 ## About Me
 Go big or go home.
 I'm always ready to learn and adapt—whether it's a new technology, tool, or process.
 I’m driven by the challenge of building impactful solutions and pushing beyond limits.
-Recently, I’ve developed a strong interest in cybersecurity and have been actively exploring how to build safer, more resilient systems.
+I’ve developed a strong interest in project management, cybersecurity and have been actively exploring how to build safer, more resilient systems.

 <!--
 ## Love To Code